 P. John Burke, Partner, Akin Gump Strauss Hauer & Feld, LLP

-Second Session - Building Your Global Film Finance Strategy
+- Second Session - Building Your Global Film Financing Strategy

 Where is the money and how quickly can you get it?
-All you need to know about U.S. and international financing structures and sources of film finance, including incentives, subsidies and tax shelters.
-Opportunities in Belgium, Germany, and Spain/Canary Islands, among others, will be explored.
+All you need to know about global financing structures and sources of film finance, including incentives, subsidies and tax shelters.

 Pitch Conference sponsored by ROSKINO